 Example: Google Maps Live View uses augmented reality to overlay walking directions on the real world, guiding users through their environment by responding to their movements in real time.

-👉 Check out the following video to understand how Google integrates AR into their Google Maps designing:
+👉 Check out the following video to understand how Google integrates AR into their Google Maps design:

 Effective onboarding is essential in AR applications, helping users understand how to navigate and interact with augmented elements.
 Clear instructions and tutorials can enhance user confidence and engagement.